dd9jn/rfc4880bis/crypto-refresh.md

 Otherwise, it SHOULD set the format octet to `b`.
 It SHOULD set the filename to the empty string (encoded as a single zero octet), and the timestamp to zero (encoded as four zero octets).

-An application that wishes to include such filesystem metadata within a signature is advised to sign an encapsulated archive (e.g. {{PAX}}).
+An application that wishes to include such filesystem metadata within a signature is advised to sign an encapsulated archive (for example, {{PAX}}).

 An implementation that generates a Literal Data packet MUST use the new format for packet framing (see {{new-packet-format}}).
 It MUST NOT generate a Literal Data packet with old format ({{old-packet-format}})